Gearing up for your executive job search?

 The new reality in executive job hunting demands not only a powerful marketing package for your skills, but also a keen awareness of social media, Applicant Tracking Systems (ATS), recruiter preferences, and cutting-edge personal branding.

-Take stock of these 10 trends destined to affect how your executive resume is perceived in 2014 – BEFORE starting to network or reach out to executive recruiters:
+Take stock of these 10 trends destined to affect how your executive resume is perceived – BEFORE starting to network or reach out to executive recruiters:

 If you’re still using a Microsoft Word template or just typing your information freeform into a resume document, it’s time to play catch-up.